aex351/home-assistant-neerslag-app/README.md

 2) In Home Assistant, create a folder `config/custom_components`;
 3) Add the Neerslag App to the `custom_components` folder.;
 4) Restart Home Assistant
-5) Add the Neerslag App as an Integration in Home Assistant (config/integration).
+5) Add the Neerslag App as an Integration in Home Assistant `(menu: settings -> integrations)`.
-6) Restart Home Assistant (optional)
+6) Restart Home Assistant and clear the browser cache (optional).

 For updates, repeat step 1 to 4.
 Home Assistant will not delete any configuration.

 ## 2. Configure the Neerslag App (via interface)
 The Neerslag App is fully configurable via the interface.
-Go to `config/integrations` and click on options.
+Go to `(menu: settings -> integrations)` and click on options.
 Select which sensor you want to use and provide the location data.
 There is an option to use the built-in Home Assistant location data.
 If this checkbox is selected, it will override the location settings of the individual sensors.

 ## 3. Add the Neerslag Card to your Dashboard
 1) Go to your dashboard, go to configure, and click `add card`
 2) Find the Neerslag Card in the list of cards
 3) Add the card and configure the card.

-> Note: Due to caching, The Neerslag Card might not be visible in the Home Assistant card selector.
-Restart Home Assistant and clear the browser cache.
+> Note: Due to caching, The Neerslag Card might not be visible in the Home Assistant card selector directly after installing the Neerslag App.
+Restart Home Assistant and clear the browser cache to resolve this.

 ### Using one sensor:
 ```yaml